kstep/graphicsmagick/www/OpenMP.rst

 Note that the "iter/s cpu" value is a measure of the number of iterations given the amount of reported CPU time consumed.
 It is an effective measure of relative efficacy.
-In the above example, the total speedup was close to 3X with only a small loss of CPU efficiency as threads are added.
+In the above example, the total speedup was over 3X with only a small loss of CPU efficiency as threads are added.

 According to the OpenMP specification, the OMP_NUM_THREADS evironment variable (used above) may be used to specify the number of threads